sallywag/rr-qa-automation-assignment/README.rst

 10. Transaction date range should be based off of the servers time zone.

+11. Account number and customer ID are hardcoded as data in the ParaBankTestData class for convenience.
+These should be fetched dynamically in production code.

-11. General improvments could include support for multiple browsers, headless test running, improved logging, etc.
+12. General improvments could include support for multiple browsers, headless test running, improved logging, etc.

 CI/CD
 -----